 Magneto is a stereo multi-head tape delay module for Eurorack modular synthesizer systems.
 Magneto also functions as a looper, phrase sampler, vintage spring reverb unit, phase-aligned clock multiplier, chaotic oscillator, zero latency sub-oscillator and more, with extensive CV I/O.

-Magneto comes as a eurorack sized module without a case or a power supply.
+Magneto comes as a 3u eurorack module without a case or a power supply.
 We recommend mounting Magneto in a eurorack case that has at least 28hp of space and using a power supply that can provide 210mA at +12V, 210mA at -12V, and 0mA at 5V.

 We also recommend using a sound source that can feed synth level signals (minimum +4dBu and higher) into Magneto’s inputs to best experience the sounds and features of this module.
 We offer the AA.1 Attenuator/Amplifier module which can be used for amplifying guitar and other instrument level signals to work with Magneto, or attenuate the synth level signals from Magneto to be fed into your instrument/line level devices such as effect pedals, amplifiers, or audio interfaces.

-Magneto is an effect module design to receive synth level input signals.
+Magneto is an effect module designed to receive synth level input signals.
 A standard guitar’s output is typically about 18dB too quiet to work well with Magneto and the input impedance does not match well with a guitar’s high output impedance.

-Plugging a guitar into a boost pedal that can provide at least 18dB of clean,high-headroom gain will work to raise the input level and provide better impedance matching for Magneto’s inputs.
+Plugging a guitar into a boost pedal that can provide at least 18dB of clean, high-headroom gain will work to raise the input level and provide better impedance matching for Magneto’s inputs.

-We also will have our own module available called AA.1 to interface guitar level signals with Magneto and other Eurorack devices.
+We also have our own module available called AA.1 to interface guitar level signals with Magneto and other Eurorack devices.
 It has at +18dB amplifier to boost your signal for Eurorack and an -18dB attenuator to lower your Eurorack signal down to instrument level for guitar setups.

 When set to ECHO mode (GREEN MODE LED), Magneto can be used as a four head tape delay with a variable delay time range dependent on the tape speed.
 The delay TAP range when set via the TAP button, TAP CV, and CLK IN CV input is 50ms-15s regardless of the SPEED/PITCH knob setting.